Kentico/xperience-component-starter/README.md

 This is a starter point to develop MVC Page Builder Components.
 It contains one sample widget, inline editor, form component and section.

-## :warning: This repo is still in development

-> Currently it is possible to start the development, but the repository structure might change.

 ## Get started

 1. **Download Kentico installation**